josefsbreakfast/Polaris-Protocol/Letters_to_Stars/🧿_i_wish_for safety.md

 in graphic detail.

-so i am going to nap and read and hipe that at some point
+so i am going to nap and read and hope that at some point

 another white man gives enough of a fuck